genomic-medicine-sweden/NGPIris/docs/README.md

   --help     Show this message and exit.

 Commands:
-  delete-folder  Delete a folder from an HCP bucket/namespace. delete-object  Delete an object from an HCP bucket/namespace. download       Download files from an HCP bucket/namespace. list-buckets   List the available buckets/namespaces on the HCP. list-objects   List the objects in a certain bucket/namespace on the HCP. simple-search  Make simple search using substrings in a... upload         Upload files to an HCP bucket/namespace.
+  delete-folder    Delete a folder from an HCP bucket/namespace. delete-object    Delete an object from an HCP bucket/namespace. download         Download files from an HCP bucket/namespace. list-buckets     List the available buckets/namespaces on the HCP. list-objects     List the objects in a certain bucket/namespace on the... simple-search    Make simple search using substrings in a... test-connection  Test the connection to a bucket/namespace. upload           Upload files to an HCP bucket/namespace.
 ```

 #### The `delete-folder` command